KITmetricslab/tadda/README.md

 ## Notes

 + The contents of this repository are under a Creative Commons Attribution-NonCommercial 4.0 International Public License.
-+ Please note that we use the terms optimal point forecast (OPF) and bayes act (BA) synonymously in this code.
++ Please note that we use the terms optimal point forecast (OPF) and Bayes act (BA) synonymously in this code.

 ## Contents